moonmaster9000/couch_visible/readme.markdown

     a.hidden?
       #==> false

-So even though you've revert back to version 2, your document is still visible.
+So even though you've reverted back to version 2, your document is still visible.

+### Filtering your views by published and unpublished

+Another nice integration: when you include `CouchVisible` into a model that already includes `CouchPublish`, you'll be able to filter your `map_by_hidden`/`count_by_hidden`/`map_by_shown`/`count_by_shown` queries for `published` and `unpublished` documents:

+    class Article < CouchRest::Model::Base
+      include CouchPublish
+      include CouchVisible
+    end

+    Article.map_by_shown.published.get!
+      #==> all of the shown and published Article documents

+    Article.count_by_hidden.unpublished.get!
+      #==> all of the hidden documents that have never been published